-Biology is a subject area that has developed considerably over the last 10 years and encompasses many varied fields of research.
-Our awareness of the living world has accelerated at a fast pace, providing a more thorough understanding of complex issues like ecology, neuroscience, stem cell therapy and evolutionary processes.
+Biology is a subject area that has developed considerably over the last ten years and encompasses many varied fields of research.
+Our awareness of the living world has accelerated at a fast pace, providing a more thorough understanding of complex issues like the environment, ecology, neuroscience, stem cell therapy and evolutionary processes.

-As this expansion continues, many disciplines have become interconnected, meaning a geneticist may use the same methodologies and tools as a botanist.
+As this expansion continues, many disciplines have become interconnected, meaning a geneticist may use the same methodologies and tools as a botanist or even a biochemist.
 So by pursuing a Masters in Biology, students can go on to develop a future career in many different fields.

-What To Expect From a Masters Degree in Biology?
+What to expect from a Masters in Biology?

-Jobs in biology can be competitive, and many universities like to see a student has experience in the field before applying to a masters course.
-Whether paid or unpaid, spending your summer or your weekends at a local museum, laboratory or research facility demonstrates you have practical knowledge of the industry and real commitment.
+Postgraduate courses in Biology can be competitive, and many universities like to see a student has experience in the field before applying to a masters course.
+Whether paid or unpaid, spending your summer or weekends at a local museum, laboratory or research facility demonstrates you have practical knowledge of the industry and real commitment.

 Many universities also request a letter of recommendation, either from a past professor, or an employer, as evidence of your suitability for the course.

-The units offered on a biology masters degree will equip you with the skills to succeed in a research post or an industrial career.
+The units offered on a Biology masters will equip you with the skills to succeed in a research post or an industrial career.
 Some will be compulsory, but others can be selected to construct a more personalised program of study.
-They could include data analysis, tissue engineering, bioremediation, cell sampling and bioscience programming.
+Modules of study could include:

 Aside from these taught modules there will be an opportunity for independent study.
 This research module will take the form of a personal project and it might be offered alongside a work placement.
-Either way, this aspect of the course will call for students to organise, plan and deliver a substantial dissertation, backed by independent research.
-They will be expected to analyse their own findings critically, and present their results concisely.
+This aspect of the course will call for students to organise, plan and deliver a substantial dissertation, backed by independent research.
+Students will be expected to analyse their own findings and present their results concisely.

 Choosing the right university course for you can be a challenge, but you could begin by researching what’s available and then deciding which masters program offers exactly what you want.
 Alice is studying Biological Sciences at Bristol, she explains: “The reputation of the Biological Sciences department and the research which had already taken place at the university made choosing Bristol an easy decision.
 The regular talks and seminars allow me to keep an overview of other research going on in the department and any recent developments which have been made.”